brev/numenta-web/numenta.com/README.md

 * browser support table
 * search - keyword in title/result should rank to top above current content ranks
 * markdown content image no hover effect
+* markdown links - no bare internals i.e. http://numenta.com/htm-studio/ -
+  need to wrap as square brackets link so it'll get prefixed correctly to Work on staging.